 VA has four strategies for achieving these goals:

 VA carries out studies and surveys with the aim of increasing knowledge about the relationships between science and society at large.
 This includes an annual VA Barometer into the Swedish public’s general attitudes towards science and researchers as well as more specific studies into societal groups such as journalists, teachers and the business community.

 VA arranges many events and activities aimed at stimulating dialogue between researchers and the public in new ways and in novel arenas.
-It is the Swedish national co-ordinator for Researchers’ Night, the annual European science festival.
+It is the Swedish national co-ordinator for European Researchers’ Night, the annual European science festival.
 As part of European Researchers’ Night, VA also runs the Researchers’ Grand Prix, a science communication competition for researchers, and mass experiments in schools, which engage pupils in real research.
 Activities also include science cafés and media seminars for scientists.

 VA also undertakes advocacy work, engaging in public debate and in dialogue with decision-makers.
 We seek to inform and influence research policy at a national and international level and is co-ordinator of a Swedish advocacy platform for Science with and for Society activity in Sweden.
 VA is currently a partner in two European projects: ORION that is exploring ways in which research and funding organisation in life sciences and biomedicine can open up the way they fund, organise and do research, and SciShops that aims to expand the European Science Shop ecosystem, and BLOOM, aimed at raising public awareness and interest in the bioeconomy.